LaMont "ShowBoat" Robinson

-LaMont "ShowBoat" Robinson (born July 23, 1961) is a former American professional basketball player and businessman.
+LaMont "ShowBoat" Robinson (born July 23, 1961) is an American former professional basketball player and businessman.
 Robinson has been nominated twice to the Naismith Memorial Basketball Hall of Fame and he is the founder and owner of the Harlem Clowns as well as the National Rhythm & Blues Music Hall of Fame.

 Early life

 Robinson grew up in Warrensville Heights, Ohio.
 He played for Warrensville Heights High School from 1976 to 1979, then moved to Jeannette, Pennsylvania and played his senior year 1979–1980 season at Jeannette High School.
 He then played for Central State University in Wilberforce, Ohio.

 Basketball

 Robinson went on to play basketball professionally in Copenhagen, Denmark.
 He also played for the Long Island Knights of the USBL in 1988 and then went to veteran training camp with the Columbus Horizon of the CBA before traveling to Russia in 1989 with the Harlem Globetrotters and Washington Generals Tour.
 From 1995 to 2010, Robinson was a member of the Harlem Road Kings, before founding the Harlem Clowns, where he continues to serve as the owner/player.

 Robinson plays with “ShowBoat Robinson’s Fabulous Harlem Clowns".
 2017 was Robinson's 31st year as a player and 22nd year as an owner and operator of a comedy basketball team.
 Furthermore, his basketball camps "ShowBoat" Robinson All-American Basketball Camp and his Say No to Drugs and Yes to Life and Family and Education(SDYLFE) program that he has been taking into schools around the world since 1995.

 On November 1, 2001, Robinson sent his Harlem Road Kings uniform to the Naismith Memorial Basketball Hall of Fame to be displayed as an exhibit.